How to Become a Continuous Mining Machine Operators in Michigan

 Obtain Michigan licensure or certification

 Michigan may require specific licensing or professional certification for continuous mining machine operatorss.
-Requirements vary by state — contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Michigan

-Michigan employs 270 continuous mining machine operators.
+Michigan employs 180 continuous mining machine operators.
+The highest concentrations are in Detroit-Warren-Dearborn.

 Continuous Mining Machine Operators salary range in Michigan